NFTs explained: Everything your business needs to know

 There are many blockchain options available, including:

-While most NFTs exist on the ETH blockchain, blockchains like Dapper Labs’ Flow are supporting massive new players in the NFT space like NBA Top Shot, and have partnered with everyone from Samsung to Dr. Seuss.
+While most NFTs exist on Ethereum, blockchains like Dapper Labs’ Flow are supporting massive new players in the NFT space like NBA Top Shot, and have partnered with everyone from Samsung to Dr. Seuss.

 2. Create a communication strategy

 Product launches are all about building excitement, especially when it comes to NFTs.

 The NFT market is a speculative one, so the more excitement around your release, the more value customers are going to ascribe to your NFTs.

 And the more valuable customers think your NFTs are, the more interest there will be in your product release.